 The Corps coordinated with the California Coastal Commission (CCC) in December 2016.
 CCC indicated that submittal of a Negative Determination would be sufficient, as the proposed project is not substantially different from the 2013 Marsh Dredging Project.
 At that time, the Corps received concurrence from CCC with a Negative Determination (ND-023-12) dated May 25, 2012.
-The Corps will submit a Negative Determination to CCC with the Draft SEA.
+The Corps submitted a Negative Determination to CCC with the Draft SEA.
+Concurrence was received from CCC on March 8, 2017.